Can recovery improve?

 - Manage stress: reduce long-term high load through movement, meditation, time management, or other methods [3].

-- Make sustainable adjustments: change routines, exercise amount, and daily pace gradually, so Body State can return to a steadier range [1][5].
+- Make sustainable adjustments: change routines, exercise amount, and daily pace gradually, so recovery can return to a steadier range [1][5].

-Through evidence-informed methods and long-term observation, you can gradually improve Body State:
+Through evidence-informed methods and long-term observation, you can gradually improve recovery:

 - Body temperature, heart rate, and HRV trends become more consistent with the cycle phase [1][2].